decentraland/adr/content/ADR-116-fast-bootstrapping.md

 # Approach

 Leverage the snapshots mechanism by partitioning the snapshots by time range.
 The snapshot structure and how it is processed will remain the same.
-A catalyst will serve the content of all its active entities in multiple snapshots separated by its entity timestamp.
+A Catalyst will serve the content of all its active entities in multiple snapshots separated by its entity timestamp.
 Any time a snapshot is processed, a Catalyst remembers this and won't process it again anymore.

 ### Snapshot generation